KenoKoch/Planty/README.md

 Display for showing animations

 Software
-C compiler (e.g., gcc) to compile the main program
+C compiler (gcc) to compile the main program
 Python 3 with virtual environment (venv) for the GPT script
 Internet connection for ChatGPT requests